“A rising tide lifts all boats”—President John F. Kennedy, 1963

 Meanwhile, with a 14 percent decline in federal taxes, the question remains as to how US companies can best utilize increased revenue resulting from the 2017 tax law.

-Economic experts believe there are numerous options available for US businesses deciding how best to use the savings derived from the 2017 federal tax law.
+Economic experts believe there are numerous options available for US businesses deciding how best to use the savings derived from these lower corporate tax rates.

 These possibilities include, but are not limited to: